-(Right below page following: Stretcher-bearers not only shared the dangers of the battlefield with their arms-bearing comrades, but they often spent a longer period of time exposed to those same perils.
+(Right: Stretcher-bearers not only shared the dangers of the battle-field with their arms-bearing comrades, but they often spent a longer period of time exposed to those same perils.
 This photograph was likely taken during First Somme. - from Illustration)